holly-cummins/holly-cummins.github.io/content/posts/2024-08-09--using-yq-in-github-actions/index.md

 cover: yak.png
 ---

+TLDR: GitHub runners come with yq pre-installed.
+There's no need to install it, or use a third-party action.

 A problem of modern search engines is that it's much easier to index the presence of something than the absence of it.
 (LLMs have this problem too, which is why ChatGPT will sometimes misunderstand a programming model and generate pages of unnecessary boilerplate.)